aws-samples/karpenter-blueprints/README.md

 ## Deploying a Blueprint

 After you have a cluster up and running with Karpenter installed, you can start testing each blueprint.
-A blueprint might have a NodePool, EC2NodeClass and a workload example.
+A blueprint might have a `NodePool`, `EC2NodeClass` and a workload example.
 You need to open the blueprint folder and follow the steps to deploy the resources needed to test the blueprint.

 Here's the list of blueprints we have so far: